 Notices of assessment

 As a discounter you will receive your client's original notice of assessment.
-Upon receipt, you have to send to your client the original notice of assessment along with Form RC72, Notice of the Actual Amount of the Refund of Tax.
+Upon receipt, you have to send to all your clients the original notice of assessment along with Form RC72, Notice of the Actual Amount of the Refund of Tax.
 Even if your clients give us an email address on their T1 return or register through My Account to receive online mail from us, we will still send the notices of assessment to you.

 You have to inform the client, using Form RC72, of the actual amount of the refund you received from the CRA as soon as you receive a notice of assessment, a refund cheque, or a payment from the CRA.
 You must send Form RC72 to the clients regardless of whether there is an excess, a loss, or a nil balance.
 It is an offence under the Act to not send Form RC72 and the notice of assessment to your clients immediately.